Corei13/notes/Programming/Learn You a Haskell for Great Good - Miran Lipovaca/index.md

             ```
     - *7.11 - Kinds and some type-foo*

         > Type constructors take other types as parameters to eventually produce concrete types.
-That kind of reminds me of functions, which take values as parameters to produce values.
-We've seen that type constructors can be partially applied (Either String is a type that takes one type and produces a concrete type, like Either String Int), just like functions can.
+That kind of reminds us of functions, which take values as parameters to produce values.
+We've seen that type constructors can be partially applied (`Either String` is a type that takes one type and produces a concrete type, like `Either String Int`), just like functions can.

         ```haskell
         > :k Int